microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/README.md

 ## Suggested Hack Agenda (Optional)

+This hack is designed to be run as a full 3-day event, for a total of approximately 18 hours to complete all challenges.
+There are multiple options that enable you run this hack for a shorter periods of time and still provide value to attendees depending on the organization's learning objectives.

+Different groups of students will complete the challenges at different paces based on their comfort level with Linux and/or using Command Line Interface (CLI) tools.
+This is okay, and students should be encouraged to participate in this intro-level hack no matter what their experience level is.

+Learning about Infrastructure-as-Code is a fundamental skill in Azure.
+This hack is often delivered to folks who are just getting started with Azure.
+While coaches are covering Bicep, they should also mix in Azure basics to the discussions as needed.
+For example, the opening lecture starts off with "how Azure is organized", covering details of the Azure Resource Manager, Resource Providers, Subscriptions, Resources Groups, and Resources.

 _This section is optional.
 You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
 For example:_

 - Sample Day 1